Tuya Smart Announces Availability of French Alexa Skills for Smart Light Bulbs and Plugs

 About Tuya Smart

 Tuya Smart is the global AIoT company with one-stop-shop solutions to transform standard household appliances and lights into smart devices in days - including a smartphone app, cloud, and internet-connected modules.
 The AIoT Tuya platform works with the Alibaba cloud and AWS, and the Tuya Smart cloud receives more than 20 billion device requests daily, with more than 6 million daily AI interactions.
-Founded in 2014, the Tuya Smart platform currently is working in home appliances in more than 190 countries and drives more than 10,000 products including the Ar4 smart AI monitor, the DoorCam wireless security camera and the Lancey electric heater.
+Founded in 2014, the Tuya Smart platform currently is working in home appliances in more than 190 countries and drives more than 10,000 products.
 For more information, visit https://en.tuya.com/.

 Media Contact: